nextgis/docs_ngweb/source/layers.rst

 Click |button_plus_layer| **Add**.
 A field is created.
 Click on it to open the properties dialog.

-Select the data type for the field (numbers: INTEGER, BIGIN, REAL, BOOLEAN, text: STRING, date and/or time: DATE, TIME, DATETIME).
+Select the data type for the field (numbers: INTEGER, BIGIN, REAL, text: STRING, date and/or time: DATE, TIME, DATETIME, logical: BOOLEAN).

 The name of the field can also be edited.